-Drivers are encouraged to store radio station while the vehicle is parked, see Defensive Driving on page 9-3.
+Drivers are encouraged to store radio station while the vehicle is parked, see Defensive Driving on page 9-2.
 Tune to stored radio stations using the presets, favorites button, and steering wheel controls, if the vehicle has this feature.

-Up to 36 stations can be programmed as favorites using the sixbutton.
-Press the FAV button to go through up to six pages of favorites, each having six favorite stations available per page.
+Up to 36 stations can be programmed as favorites using the 6 softkeys below the radio station frequency tabs and by using the FAV button.
+Press the FAV button to go through up to 6 pages of favorites, each having 6 favorite stations available per page.
 Each page of favorites can contain any combination of AM, FM, or XM, if equipped, stations.